SayenkoDesign/gogo-racing.com/wp-content/plugins/custom-login-page/readme.txt

 If you are working for a customer or you just want to set a page for a community (band, choir etc.) they might appreciate their own logo at the login screen.
 With this plugin, you can even go further and style your whole login page according to your needs.
 At the moment, there is only the way for 'dummies' to style the page, but in a future version you will be able to enter some css code yourself and the final goal is, also to offer the possibility to copy an entire stylesheet into the plugin, to have the most freedom of styling and changing the items on your loginscreen.
 Since version 1.7 the A5 Custom Login Page is also for a WP networksetup.

 Fromon Version 2.2, you can redirect different user roles to different pages after login.
 There is now also a custom login widget that you can style according to your needs and display it on your blog.
 Or only in the categories or posts.
 The widget is very flexible and you can show it on your whole site or only on post pages or only the frontpage etc.

+Fromon Version 2.7 there's a shortcode [a5-login-form], to get your login form wherever you want.

 == Installation ==